limist/literate-programming-examples/README.md

      [Emacs Live](http://overtone.github.io/emacs-live/).
 Both those
      packages choose reasonable/good default configurations, and
      support Clojure (other languages too).
-3. Updated your `.emacs` file to support Org's LP features for Clojure (and possibly other languages).
+3. Update your `.emacs` file to support Org's LP features for Clojure (and possibly other languages).
-   - The exact location and name varies (depending on whether you chose one of the starter packages mentioned), e.g. with Emacs Prelude you'd have a file like `~/.emacs.d/personal/yourUsername.el`
+   - The exact location and name varies, depending on whether you chose one of the starter packages mentioned; e.g. with Emacs Prelude you'd have a file like `~/.emacs.d/personal/yourUsername.el`
    - You'll need to add the following somewhere within the `.emacs`;